caitbrock/Our-Growing-City/README.md

 <img width="2543" alt="Screen Shot 2022-07-08 at 7 27 41 AM" src="https://user-images.githubusercontent.com/106548841/177984432-75c0099d-a484-40ea-818e-2ee4e8d6ded0.png">

 This app provides a tangible piece of documentation for those who attend public meetings to voice concerns of community members and ensure all voices are being heard.
-It is important that we are part of the development taking place our communities and Our Growing City is a tool to bridge the gap between the development process and neighbourhood values.
+It is important that we are part of the development taking place our communities and Our Growing City is a tool to bridge the gap between the development process and neighbourhood values and concerns.

 <img width="2537" alt="Screen Shot 2022-07-08 at 7 27 50 AM" src="https://user-images.githubusercontent.com/106548841/177984438-04c3b0cd-87ff-421b-8534-b6dcaa76a719.png">